 To celebrate the 50th anniversary of Fantastic Voyage, we’ve teamed up with Sci-Fi-London to present a special screening of Richard Fleischer’s diminutive classic.

-When a failed assassination attempt leaves a top miniaturisation scientist in a coma, a submarine containing a highly specialised crew is shrunk to microscopic size and injected into his blood stream.
-The team, including agent Charles Grant (Stephen Boyd), Dr Michaels (Donald Pleasance), surgeon Dr Peter Duval (Arthur Kennedy), and his assistant Cora Peterson (Raquel Welch) have 60 minutes to remove a blood clot in his brain before the submarine reverts to its normal size and the scientist’s secret formula is lost forever.
+When a failed assassination attempt leaves the world’s top miniaturisation scientist in a coma, a submarine containing a highly specialised crew is shrunk to microscopic size and injected into his blood stream.
+The team, including agent Charles Grant (Stephen Boyd), Dr Michaels (Donald Pleasance), surgeon Dr Peter Duval (Arthur Kennedy), and his assistant Cora Peterson (Raquel Welch), have 60 minutes to remove a blood clot in his brain before the submarine reverts to its normal size and the scientist’s secret formula is lost forever…

 Richard Fleischer, USA 1966, U, 100mins